Skip to Main Content

 It’ll also consider how you’ve handled credit in the past, using factors like your payment history.

-Credit card issuers see their approval process as proprietary information, so there are no hard and fast rules that let you know whether you’ll be approved or declined for your credit card.
+Credit card issuers see their approval process as proprietary information, so there are no hard and fast rules that let you know whether you’ll be approved or declined for a credit card.
 Your best bet is to make sure your credit score is in good shape and listed accurately on your application.

 Preapproval: the credit-saving secret weapon

 You may also receive prequalified or preapproved credit card offers in the mail, which means that a card issuer has run a preliminary assessment of your credit (a soft inquiry) to see if you are a likely candidate.
-Preapproval does not mean you’re guaranteed approval for the credit card in question, although it’s a good indicator.
+Preapproval does not mean you’re guaranteed approval for the credit card in question, although it can be a good indicator.
 You still have to formally apply and meet the card issuer’s criteria.

 How long does it take to receive your card?